nathanscrivener/Terms-and-Conditions/index.md

 <h2>13.0 GENERAL</h2>

-13.1    **Governing Law:** The Agreement is governed by and construed in accordance with the laws of New Zealand.
+13.1    The Agreement is governed by and construed in accordance with the laws of New Zealand.
 The parties submit to the exclusive jurisdiction of the New Zealand courts.

-13.2    **Legislation:** A reference to any statute or secondary legislation includes all subsequent statutes or secondary legislation in amendment of, or substitution for, the same.
+13.2    A reference to any statute or secondary legislation includes all subsequent statutes or secondary legislation in amendment of, or substitution for, the same.

-13.3    **Computation of Time:** Where any period of time from a given day, act, or event is prescribed or allowed for any purpose, the period shall, unless a contrary intention appears, be determined as exclusive of that day or the day of that act or event.
+13.3    Where any period of time from a given day, act, or event is prescribed or allowed for any purpose, the period shall, unless a contrary intention appears, be determined as exclusive of that day or the day of that act or event.

-13.4    **Entire Agreement:** The Agreement (comprising the documents listed in the Background in the stated order of precedence) constitutes the entire agreement between the Principal and the Contractor relating to the Works and supersedes all prior negotiations, representations, understandings, or agreements, whether written or oral.
+13.4    The Agreement (comprising the documents listed in the Background in the stated order of precedence) constitutes the entire agreement between the Principal and the Contractor relating to the Works and supersedes all prior negotiations, representations, understandings, or agreements, whether written or oral.

-13.5    **Assignment & Subcontracting:** The Contractor shall not assign, transfer, or novate the Agreement or any right or obligation under it without the prior written consent of the Principal (which may be granted or withheld at the Principal's absolute discretion).
+13.5    The Contractor shall not assign, transfer, or novate the Agreement or any right or obligation under it without the prior written consent of the Principal (which may be granted or withheld at the Principal's absolute discretion).
 The Contractor shall not subcontract the whole or any substantial part of the Works without the prior written consent of the Principal.
 Any approved subcontracting does not relieve the Contractor of any of its obligations or liabilities under the Agreement.

-13.6    **Confidentiality:** Each party must keep confidential all information received from the other party that is marked as confidential or by its nature is confidential, except where disclosure is required by law, to professional advisors bound by confidentiality, or for the purpose of performing obligations or enforcing rights under the Agreement.
+13.6    Each party must keep confidential all information received from the other party that is marked as confidential or by its nature is confidential, except where disclosure is required by law, to professional advisors bound by confidentiality, or for the purpose of performing obligations or enforcing rights under the Agreement.

-13.7    **Cooperation & Coordination:** The Contractor shall cooperate fully with the Principal and Other Contractors.
+13.7    The Contractor shall cooperate fully with the Principal and Other Contractors.
 The Contractor must comply with all reasonable instructions from the Principal.

-13.8    **Condition Precedent:** Failure by the Contractor to strictly comply with any notice requirement, procedural step, or timeframe set out in this Agreement shall preclude any entitlement to an adjustment to the Contract Price, Variation, compensation, or damages.
+13.8    Failure by the Contractor to strictly comply with any notice requirement, procedural step, or timeframe set out in this Agreement shall preclude any entitlement to an adjustment to the Contract Price, Variation, compensation, or damages.

-13.9    **No Partnership:** Nothing in the Agreement creates a partnership, joint venture, or employment relationship between the Principal and the Contractor.
+13.9    Nothing in the Agreement creates a partnership, joint venture, or employment relationship between the Principal and the Contractor.

-13.10   **Costs**: The Contractor must pay on demand all costs and expenses (including legal costs on a solicitor and own client basis) incurred by the Principal in connection with any breach of this Agreement by the Contractor or the subsequent exercise by the Principal of its rights or remedies.
+13.10  The Contractor must pay on demand all costs and expenses (including legal costs on a solicitor and own client basis) incurred by the Principal in connection with any breach of this Agreement by the Contractor or the subsequent exercise by the Principal of its rights or remedies.
 Such amounts are recoverable as a debt due from the Contractor and may be deducted by the Principal from any monies otherwise payable to the Contractor.

-13.11   **Waiver:** No waiver by the Principal of any breach or failure to enforce any provision of the Agreement by the Principal shall be effective unless in writing, nor shall it limit or prejudice any of the Principal’s rights concerning any subsequent breach.
+13.11   No waiver by the Principal of any breach or failure to enforce any provision of the Agreement by the Principal shall be effective unless in writing, nor shall it limit or prejudice any of the Principal’s rights concerning any subsequent breach.

-13.12   **Severability:** If any provision of the Agreement is held to be illegal, invalid, or unenforceable, that provision shall be read down or severed to the extent necessary, and the remaining provisions shall continue in full force and effect.
+13.12   If any provision of the Agreement is held to be illegal, invalid, or unenforceable, that provision shall be read down or severed to the extent necessary, and the remaining provisions shall continue in full force and effect.